jojobear2020/Credit_Risk_Analysis/README.md

 * evaluate the performance of these models.

 ### Dataset
-credit card credit dataset from LendingClub, a peer-to-peer lending services company.
+Credit card credit dataset from LendingClub, a peer-to-peer lending services company.

 ## Important Metrics